javascript-tutorial/en.javascript.info/1-js/02-first-steps/16-function-expressions/article.md

       return a + b;
     }
     ```
 - *Function Expression:* a function, created inside an expression or inside another syntax construct.
-Here, the function is created at the right side of the "assignment expression" `=`:
+Here, the function is created on the right side of the "assignment expression" `=`:

     ```js
     // Function Expression